-The Model 143-80 is a general purpose pressure regulator used for natural gas, air, dry CO2, propane, butane, nitrogen, and other gases.
-It can be used for gas services to homes, commercial establishments and small industries as well as burners, unit heaters, boilers, and other equipment.
-Model 143-80-1 is a standard regulator, Model 143-80-2 includes an internal relief valve, and Model 143-80-6 offers low pressure cut-off.
+The Model 496 is a general purpose gas pressure regulator for natural gas, air, CO2, propane, butane, nitrogen, and other gases.
+It can be used for gas service to homes, commercial establishments and small industries as well as burners, unit heaters, boilers, and other equipment.
+All regulators include an internal relief valve.

-- 1. Remove the shipping plugs from both the regulator inlet and outlet connections. - 2.
-Make certain that the inside of the piping and the regulator inlet and outlet connections are free of dirt, pipe dope and other debris. - 3.
-Use pipe joint material only on the male threads of the pipe being connected to the regulator.
-Do not use pipe joint material on the female threads of the regulator. - Install the regulator in the piping.
+- 1. Remove the shipping plugs from both the regulator inlet and outlet connections. - Make certain that the inside of the piping and the regulator inlet and outlet connections are clean.
+The connections must be free or dirt, pipe dope and other debris. - Use pipe joint material only on the male threads of the pipe being connected to the regulator.
+Do not use pipe joint material on the female threads of the regulator. - 4.
+Install the regulator in the piping.
 Make certain that the gas flow through the regulator is in the direction as indicated by the arrow on the regulator body.
+The regulator may be installed in any position: right side up, upside down, vertical piping, diagonal piping, etc., If required the diaphragm case may be rotated 360° in 90° increments.